 Consider How This Will Impact Your MediSave Account Balances Or Savings

 Firstly, we should already understand that any cash top-ups that go into the CPF system is irreversible.
-This means that if we find ourselves short of liquid savings or become financially distressed, we cannot tap on these funds anymore.
+This means that if we find ourselves short of liquid savings or become financially distressed, we cannot tap into these funds anymore.
 While trying to maximise tax reliefs and other benefits, we should not lose sight of longer-term sustainability of our actions.

 How To Apply To Pay For Your Child’s MediShield Life Premiums?